siracusa/rose/README.md

 # Welcome to Rose

 Rose is a set of Perl modules focused on web application development.
-The modules that make up Rose include a DBI abstraction layer, an object-relational mapper (ORM), an HTML widget toolkit, and (eventually) an MVC-style web application framework.
+The modules that make up Rose include a DBI abstraction layer, an object-relational mapper (ORM), and an HTML widget toolkit.

 ## Download